Dependencies are work item relationships such as parent-child, predecessors, and successors. Identifying dependencies includes the following:

 What is an association?

 An association is a term that implies a general type of relationship and is used to assist you in tracking and relating your work items.
-Each association is displayed in the sidebar found on the work item detail page.
+Each association is displayed in the ribbon or sidebar found on the work item detail page.

 When deleting any work item that has associations, you have multiple options for handling the associations.
 You may delete and remove the work item and its associations, continue with the delete and change the associations for the work item to none, or cancel the entire operation.

-Tasks are derived from user stories and defects, and as such can only be created from the user story or defect.
+Tasks are derived from user stories and defects, and can only be created from the user story or defect.
 There is an automatic association between the user story or defect and the task.
 View these associations on the sidebar of the work item or the task.
 An individual task may be deleted with no effect on the work item.

 What are parent-child relationships?